‘The Young And The Restless’ Spoilers Weekly Video Preview: Classic Theme Katherine The Great

 “How I miss Jeanne Cooper/Katherine Chancellor.
 May she RIP.
 It took a long time missing her in the show.
 It will be good to look back on some old episodes,” a second fan praised.

-“Yes, the cake fight,” gushed a third Instagrammer who included laughing crying emoji.
+“Yes, the cake fight,” gushed a third Instagrammer, adding multiple laughing-crying emoji.

 “This is going to be good next week.
 I still miss Jeanne Cooper every day.
-CAN’T WAIT,” a fourth devotee of the show wrote.
+CAN’T WAIT,” a fourth devotee wrote.